 PLUS: The love affair between Chinese food and Jewish New Yorkers.

-Or listen to it straight from here: CHOP SUEY CITY: A HISTORY OF CHINESE FOOD IN NEW YORK
+LISTEN NOW: CHOP SUEY CITY: A HISTORY OF CHINESE FOOD IN NEW YORK

 Inside Bernstein-on-Essex in the 1970s: